lucylow/sensay-real-estate/API_SETUP_GUIDE.md

 # ElevenLabs & HeyGen API Setup Guide

-This guide will help you set up and test the ElevenLabs and HeyGen APIs for the Sensay Real Estate platform.
+This guide will help you set up and test the ElevenLabs and HeyGen APIs for the Sensay Real Estate platform, including proper Supabase configuration.

 ## 🚀 Quick Start